The 20 Best Molybdenum Cofactor Deficiency (MoCD) Doctors in The United States

 English

-Darrah Haffner is a Pediatric Neurologist and a Neurologist in Columbus, Ohio.
+Darrah Haffner is a Pediatric Neurologist practicing medicine in Columbus, Ohio.
 Dr. Haffner is rated as an Experienced provider by MediFind in the treatment of Molybdenum Cofactor Deficiency (MoCD).
-Her top areas of expertise are Aphantasia, Myotonia Congenita, Cortical Dysplasia, and Molybdenum Cofactor Deficiency (MoCD).
-Dr. Haffner is currently accepting new patients.
+Her clinical expertise encompasses Aphantasia, Myotonia Congenita, Molybdenum Cofactor Deficiency (MoCD), and Cortical Dysplasia.

 Experienced in Molybdenum Cofactor Deficiency (MoCD)